lonniemoss/dapp-cloud/README.md

 <<<<<<< HEAD
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## USAGE

+Users can safely store their file and login via 'Metamask'.

+MetaMask is a special tool that helps people use and keep track of things called "cryptocurrencies."
+Cryptocurrencies are like digital money that can be used to buy and sell things online.
+MetaMask helps people store their cryptocurrencies safely and also lets them use them to do special things on the internet, like visit special websites and play special games.
+MetaMask works with a special kind of computer called a "blockchain," which is like a really big, really smart computer that helps keep track of all the cryptocurrencies and make sure everything is safe and fair.

 ## Available Scripts

 In the project directory, you can run: